abetten/orbiter/README.md

 https://www.math.colostate.edu/~betten/orbiter/orbiter_programmers_guide.pdf

-Anton Betten
-July 18, 2021

-===

-Installation:

 Requirements:
+terminal application (for instance SuperShell in Windows, Terminal on Macintosh)

+a) if you decide to compile Orbiter and install it locally:
-C++ development and standard library
+C++ development and standard library make

-make
+b) if you want to run Orbiter through docker: docker

 Optional:
 latex, povray

+Anton Betten
+July 21, 2021